R&D Tax Incentive Advisory & Claim Support – Prime Innovation

 Prime Innovation charges a fixed fee for R&D Tax Incentive advisory and claim preparation.
 We do not charge a percentage of your refund or tax offset.

 This distinction matters.
 The ATO has publicly identified contingency-fee arrangements – where advisers charge a percentage of the R&D benefit – as a compliance risk factor.
-In its 2025-26 compliance priorities, the ATO specifically flags R&D advisers who “charge fees on a contingency basis” as attracting increased scrutiny.
+In its published areas of focus for 2025-26, the ATO specifically flags intermediaries who promote refund arrangements where adviser fees “are charged on a contingency basis” as attracting increased scrutiny.

 When an adviser’s fee is tied to the size of your claim, the incentive is to maximise the claim – not to get it right.
-The ATO has noted that contingency arrangements “can indicate a refund claim is at higher risk of being incorrect.”
+In an April 2026 bulletin on contingency fees, the ATO warned that this fee structure “can indicate a refund claim is at higher risk of being incorrect”.

 Why Fixed Fee Protects You

-The Federal Court has imposed penalties exceeding $36 million across recent promoter penalty cases involving inflated R&D claims.
+The Federal Court has ordered more than $36 million in promoter penalties across R&D Tax Incentive cases – including a record $22.68 million in Commissioner of Taxation v Bogiatto (No 2) [2021] FCA 98 and $13.6 million in Commissioner of Taxation v Bakarich (No 2) [2024] FCA 1448.
 In every case, the taxpayer – not just the adviser – was liable for the shortfall, penalties and interest.

 As Chartered Accountants Australia and New Zealand members, we are bound by professional standards that prioritise accuracy and compliance over commercial incentives.